samiscold/Coursify/README.md

-# UM-COURSIFY-1920
-Ueb Multimedia - Coursify: A creative way to learn.
+Coursify: A creative way to learn.

-branch - development

-npm install
-npm start